 1. Use a Consistent, Professional Profile Photo

-When I consult with clients, this rule is always #1 for me and my client’s brands.
-This post is specifically about Instagram but all of your social media pages and profiles for your brand/business should use the same profile photo.
-Your photo is the first thing people see when they find you on social media and if its consistent, trust will begin here between you and your potential clients.
+When I consult with clients, this rule is always #1 for my client’s brands and me.
+This post is specifically about Instagram, but all of your social media pages and profiles for your brand/business should use the same profile photo.
+Your photo is the first thing people see when they find you on social media, and if it’s consistent, the trust will begin here between you and your potential clients.
 Instagram is no exception.
 Whether you use a logo or a photo on your social media pages, always use the same one on your Instagram account.

 3. Create an Honest and Trustworthy Bio

-When creating your bio, you have 150 characters to do it right in Instagram.
-I recommend keeping your bio quite similar to that on your business website, your business Facebook page and Twitter page.
+When creating your bio, you have 150 characters to do it right on Instagram.
+I recommend keeping your bio quite similar to that on your business website, your business Facebook page, and Twitter page.
 Share what your business is about, what services you offer and what products you deliver/sell.
 Make it trustworthy and consistent with your business.